1iveowl/VeraControl.PCL/README.md

 - Dimmer1
 - HomeAutomationGateway1

+## How This Library Works
+The Library works by abstracting http [Luup Requests](http://wiki.micasaverde.com/index.php/Luup_Requests "Luup Requests").

+The Library also takes care of managing authentication with the Vera cloud service.
+As soon as the authentication is established this library can access Vera controllers on the local network or via the Vera Cloud Relay.
+Connection type can be defined for each request using `ConnectionType.Local` or `ConnectionType.Remote` respectively (see examples below).

 ## How to use this library
 The library works with Xamarin across iOS, Android, Windows 8.1 and lated, Windows Phone 8.1 and later and .NET 4.5.1 and later.